andrewoh531/inspirationifier/README.md

 To the run the application execute the following commands:
 1. `dep ensure` - This will download all necessary dependencies
-2. `go run main` - Run the application (runs on port 8080 by default)
+2. `go run main.go` - Run the application (runs on port 8080 by default)
     - You can change the port by having a `PORT` environment variable

 ## Endpoints